-- purchase contracts for more than \$20,000; - public works contracts for more than \$35,000; - goods purchased from agencies for the blind or severely handicapped, pursuant to Section 175-b of the State Finance Law;

-- goods purchased from correctional institutions, pursuant to Section 186 of the Correctional Law; - purchases under State contracts, pursuant to Section 104 of the General Municipal Law; - purchases under county contracts, pursuant to Section 103(3) of the General Municipal Law; - purchases pursuant to Subdivision 6 of this policy:

-2. The following method of purchase will be used when required by this policy in order to achieve the highest savings:
+- purchase contracts over \$20,000; - public works contracts over \$35,000; - goods purchased from agencies for the blind or severely handicapped, pursuant to Section 175-b of the State Finance Law; - goods purchased from correctional institutions, pursuant to Section 186 of the Correctional Law; - purchases under State contracts, pursuant to Section 104 of the General Municipal Law; - purchases under county contracts, pursuant to Section 103(3) of the General Municipal Law; - purchases pursuant to Subdivision 6 of this policy: - 2.
+The following method of purchase will be used when required by this policy in order to achieve the highest savings:

-Estimated Amount of Purchase Contract Method \$1,000 - \$4,999 Discretion of the Village's Purchasing Agent \$5,000 - \$20,000 Written/Faxed quotations Or written request for Proposals(# of quotes: Discretion of Village's Purchasing Agent) Estimated Amount of Public Works Contract Method \$1,000 - \$4,999 Discretion of the Village's Purchasing Agent \$5,000 - \$35,000 Written/faxed quotations or written request for proposals (# of quotes: Discretion of Village's Purchasing Agent)
+Estimated Amount of Purchase Contract Method \$1,000 - \$7,999 Discretion of the Village's Purchasing Agent \$7,999 - \$19,999 Written/faxed quotations Or written request for proposals. (#of quotes: Discretion of Village's Purchasing Agent) Estimated Amount of Public Works Contract Method \$1,000 - \$7,999 Discretion of the Village's Purchasing Agent \$7,999 - \$34,999 Written/faxed quotations or Written request for proposals (#of quotes: Discretion of Village's Purchasing Agent)